About *updated 01/2021

 Please don't kill them, they are amazing little creatures and highly beneficial in controlling pests.

-Equipment: – Canon 60D and occasionally a Canon 5D Mark 11 camera.
+Equipment: – Canon 5DS R and occasionally Canon 60D

 – Canon MP-E 65mm macro lens

-The spiders were caught, photographed and released.
-Some of the spiders were collected by Mr Peter Webb who so graciously allowed me to photograph them.
+Many of the spiders were caught, photographed and released.
+Some of the spiders were collected by Mr. Peter Webb who so graciously allowed me photograph them.
+I also received help from more people that afforded me an opportunity to photograph live spiders collected as part of the SANSA (South African National Survey of Arachnida) project before they were deposited in the National Collection.

-A few of the photos are handheld focus stacks of between 2 – 9 shots (the spiders stayed in one position for a minute or two making focus stacking possible).
+Some of the photos are hand-held focus stacks of between 2-9 shots (the spiders stayed in one position for a minute or so making focus stacking possible).
+A few of my more recent photos are deeper stacks but I still shoot single frames as well (sometime a spider will just not sit still and I eventually have to settle for one shot).

 This website would not have been possible without the help of some very special people.
 A huge thank you to :

-Dr Charles Haddad, Senior lecturer, arachnologist and SA's Salticidae expert for his help with species identification.
+Prof. Charles Haddad, Associate Professor, arachnologist and SA's Salticidae expert for his help with species identification.
 Charles, thank you for your patience, time and for sharing your extensive knowledge and research.

-Mr Peter Webb, fellow nature lover, photographer and collector.
-Peter, thank you for finding Salticids for me to photograph.
+Mr. Peter Webb, fellow nature lover, photographer and collector.
+Peter, thank you for finding many salticids for me to photograph.

 My husband Johan and son Vihan.
 Johan and Vihan, thank you for all your encouragement, love and support.